 - 1. Measure the length of the metal rods. - a) Get a "special ruler" marked SR, a "normal ruler" and one rod. - b) Find the precision of both rulers and write this down.
 See the last paragraph in the section on uncertainty. - c) Using the special ruler, measure the length of the rod 5 times independently (rotate the rod, change the person measuring, etc..)
 Average the values. - d) Next, use the normal plastic ruler to measure your pieces again.
 Measure 5 times independently as before.
-Average the values to get a better measure of the piece's true length. - e) Estimate the total uncertainty of your measurements (to one significant figure) and rewrite your averge value to an appropriate number of decimal places. - 2.
+Average the values to get a better measure of the piece's true length. - e) Estimate the total uncertainty of your measurements. - 2.
 Measure the height of the candle flame. - a) Obtain a candle and use the normal ruler - b) Find the precision of the ruler. - c) Light your candle and let the flame burn steadily for a minute or so. - d) Use the plastic ruler to measure the height of the flame.
 Make 5 measurements and try not to melt the ruler.
 Hold the ruler a small distance away from the flame.
-Record your measurements - e) Find the total uncertainty and average value, quoting each to an appropriate number of significant figure or decimal places. - 3.
+Record your measurements.
+Remember to write only a sensible number of significant figures. - e) Estimate the total uncertainty. - 3.
 Measure your reaction time.

 Your reaction time is the time that passes between some external stimulus and your first action.
-A dropped ruler will be used.
+We will use an old method to measure your reaction time.
+A falling ruler will suffice.

-- a) Have your partner hold the normal ruler vertically, holding it by the top and having the zero point toward the bottom. - b) Place your thumb and forefinger at the ruler's bottom, surrounding the zero point.
+- a) This is what to do.
+Have your partner hold the normal ruler vertically, holding it by the top and having the zero point toward the bottom. - b) Place your thumb and forefinger at the ruler's bottom, surrounding the zero point.
 Be prepared to pinch the ruler as if it were to fall.
 Rest your forearm on the lab table to steady your hand. - c) Your partner will drop the ruler without warning. - d) Pinch and grab the falling ruler as fast as you can; record how far it fell.
-Make 5 independent measurements like this, and then repeat for your partner's reactions. - e) Compute your reaction time using Galileo's formula: $s = \frac{1}{2}gt^2$ - s = distance, t = time, and g = 9.8 m/s/s is acceleration.
+Make 5 independent measurements like this, and then repeat for your partner's reactions. - e) Compute your reaction time using Galileo's formula: $s = \frac{1}{2}gt^2$ .

+s = distance, t = time, and g is acceleration.
 Ask the instructor if you need help.